 To pursue a claim under the National Fair Housing Act for discrimination in housing, a person may file a complaint with the United States Office of Housing and Urban Development within one year of the violation.
 A person may also bring a lawsuit within two years of the violation.
 A lawsuit may be filed whether or not a person has filed a complaint with HUD.

-For more information about the CHR complaint process see: New Hampshire Commission for Human Rights
+For more information about the CHR complaint process visit: New Hampshire Commission for Human Rights

-For information about filing a discrimination complaint under the ADA, see: File a Complaint
+For information about filing a discrimination complaint under the ADA, visit: File a Complaint

 Cases & Advocacy

 To see HIV/AIDS cases or advocacy which GLAD has been directly involved with in New Hampshire, go to: Cases and Advocacy – GLAD and under “By Issue” click on “HIV/AIDS” and under “By Location” click on “New Hampshire.”